Northern Ireland's DUP party won't support new Brexit deal

 “On VAT Northern Ireland will again be bound into arrangements that the rest of the United Kingdom will not.
 There is a real danger that over time Northern Ireland will start to diverge across VAT and Customs and without broad support from the democratic representatives of the people of Northern Ireland.

-“While some progress has been made in recognizing the issue of consent, the elected representatives of Northern Ireland will have no say on whether Northern Ireland should enter these arrangements.
+“While some progress has been made in recognising the issue of consent, the elected representatives of Northern Ireland will have no say on whether Northern Ireland should enter these arrangements.

 “These arrangements will become the settled position in these areas for Northern Ireland.
 This drives a coach and horses through the professed sanctity of the Belfast Agreement.